 |Thailand to close famous beach to protect coral

-Experts predict that 80 per cent of Thailand's coral reefs have been destroyed.
-Once untouched beaches have been damaged by tourism.
-A professor at Bangkok's Kasetsart University has criticized the tourism that is damaging Thailand's coastline.
-He said the biggest problems were beachfront hotels, boat anchors breaking the coral, and plastic waste dumped in the sea.
-He believes the "ideal solution" is to close Maya Bay permanently.
-He said: "While it's a very pretty bay, visiting it with a flotilla of boats and hordes of other tourists rather detract from the magic."
+Experts say that 80 per cent of Thailand's coral reefs have been destroyed.
+Many beaches have been damaged by tourism.
+A marine expert criticized the tourism.
+He said the biggest problems were beachfront hotels, boat anchors breaking the coral, and plastic waste in the sea.
+He believes the "ideal solution" is to close the beach permanently.
+He said: "While it's a very pretty bay...a flotilla of boats and hordes of…tourists rather detract from the magic."